webix-hub/gitbook-spreadsheet-guide/using_formulas.md

 ![Named Range Option](img/named_range_context_option.png)

-2) In the opened popup specify the desired name and select the range of cell references that the range should include.
+2) In the opened popup specify the desired name and add cells that will be included in the range in one of the ways below:

+- Type the reference to the range as a pair of the starting and ending cells as A2:A5
+- Select a range of cells in a sheet and the reference will appear in the input automatically

 *Adding a range named Total for cells F2-F4*